weshayutin/oooq-warp/README.md

 dev/test.
 Then define a composable role (a heat environemnt) for the undercloud for the given script as well.
 For overcloud custom roles, see OOOQ docs.

-## Respinning a failed env omitting oooq provisioning steps
+## Respinning a failed local env omitting oooq provisioning steps

 If you want to reuse existing customized by oooq images and omit all of the long playing oooq provisioning steps: